nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 console.log(nuxtApp.$hello('name'))
 ```

-As you can see in the example above, `$hello` has become the new and custom part of `nuxtApp` context and it is available at all places where `nuxtApp` is accessible.
+As you can see in the example above, `$hello` has become the new and custom part of `nuxtApp` context and it is available in all places where `nuxtApp` is accessible.

 ## State and variables

 ### $config

-`nuxtApp.$config` exposes runtime-config and environment variables on the client-side to the Nuxt app context through two keys: `app` and `public`.
+`nuxtApp.$config` exposes a runtime config and environment variables on the client side to the Nuxt app context through two keys: `app` and `public`.

-Keys found under `app` and `public` are available on the client-side.
+Keys found under `app` and `public` are available on the client side.

 - **app:**
   - **baseURL** - `type: string`